 NCPD continues this practice.
-This recommendation is complete, and the assessment team will continue to monitor it quarterly.
+This recommendation is complete.

 Finding 38: NCPD's hiring requirements currently do not include a mandatory residency requirement for sworn or civilian personnel.

 Recommendation 38.1: NCPD should review their hiring requirements and consider the possibility of a residency requirement for civilian and sworn officers to reside in the City of North Charleston.